AliceHan256/Week-1-Homework/README.md

 Currently, most of POS focused on selling products cannot do things for accommodation reservation.
 It will be a breakout if this function can be added.

-By adding this function, many companies whose business cover both accommodation and restaurant don't have to subscribe separate softwares which can cut huge costs, including software and labour costs.
+By adding this function, many companies whose business cover both accommodation and restaurant don't have to subscribe separate softwares, so that they can cut huge costs, including software and labour costs.

-https://producthabits.com/shopify-grew-snowboard-shop-10b-commerce-ecosystem/ (How Shopify Grew From a Snowboard Shop to a $10B Commerce Ecosystem) https://www.borndigital.com/2015/09/04/a-brief-history-of-shopify-2015-09-04 (A Brief History of Shopify) https://shopify.engineering/ (Shopify Engineering) https://www.websitetooltester.com/en/blog/shopify-market-share/#:~:text=Shopify%20is%20now%20worth%20%24124.88,in%20the%20world%20behind%20Amazon.
+https://producthabits.com/shopify-grew-snowboard-shop-10b-commerce-ecosystem/ (How Shopify Grew From a Snowboard Shop to a $10B Commerce Ecosystem)

+https://www.borndigital.com/2015/09/04/a-brief-history-of-shopify-2015-09-04 (A Brief History of Shopify)

+https://shopify.engineering/ (Shopify Engineering)

+https://www.websitetooltester.com/en/blog/shopify-market-share/#:~:text=Shopify%20is%20now%20worth%20%24124.88,in%20the%20world%20behind%20Amazon.
 (7 Surprising Stats That Show The Size of Shopify’s Market Share)